almightyrith/AI-Desktop-Virtual-Assistant/README.md

 3. Follow the on-screen instructions to interact with the virtual assistant using text input or speech recognition.

 ## Contributing
 Contributions are welcome!
-If you want to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your changes to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## Contributing
-Contributions are welcome!
 If you have ideas for new features, improvements, bug fixes, or any other enhancements, feel free to contribute to this project.
 You can contribute by:

 - Adding new functionalities to the virtual assistant.